pulp/pulpproject.org/_posts/2017-07-10-jenkins-job-builder.md

 The power of Jenkins
 ----------------

-I first was exposed to Jenkins while working for a open source software project out of my university that wanted to use continuous integration as a part of their workflow.
+I first was exposed to Jenkins while working for an open source software project out of my university that wanted to use continuous integration as a part of their workflow.
 While services like [Travis](https://travis-ci.org/) and [Semaphore](https://semaphoreci.com/) can be